+Net Operating Loss (NOL) Deduction Arising in Tax Years Beginning On or After January 1, 2018

 Line 17.
-Net Operating Loss (NOL) Deduction Arising in Tax Years Beginning On or After January 1, 2018

-The NOL deduction is the net operating loss carryover and carrybacks that can be deducted in the tax year with regard to each separate trade or business.
+The NOL deduction is the NOL carryover and carrybacks that can be deducted in the tax year with regard to each separate trade or business.
 To be deductible, an NOL must have been incurred in an unrelated trade or business activity.
 See section 172(a).

-Tax Cuts & Jobs Act amendments to section 172.
-Section 13302 of the Tax Cuts & Jobs Act amended section 172 for tax years ending after 2017 to eliminate NOL carrybacks except for certain farming losses and NOLs of insurance companies other than life insurance companies.
-See section 172(b) as amended by the Tax Cuts & Jobs Act.
-Also see Publication 225, Farmer's Tax Guide, Publication 536, Net Operating Losses for Individuals, Estates, and Trusts, and Publication 542, Corporations, for additional information.
-The Tax Cuts & Jobs Act also amended section 172(a)(2) to limit the allowable NOL deduction to 80% of taxable income (calculated as described in section 172(a)(2)).
+Tax Cuts and Jobs Act amendments to section 172.
+Section 13302 of the Tax Cuts and Jobs Act amended section 172 for tax years ending after 2017 to eliminate NOL carrybacks except for certain farming losses and NOLs of insurance companies other than life insurance companies.
+See section 172(b), as amended by the Tax Cuts and Jobs Act.
+Also see Pub.
+225, Farmer's Tax Guide; Pub.
+536, Net Operating Losses for Individuals, Estates, and Trusts; and Pub.
+542, Corporations, for additional information.
+The Tax Cuts and Jobs Act also amended section 172(a)(2) to limit the allowable NOL deduction to 80% of taxable income (calculated as described in section 172(a)(2)).

-Instructions for Line 17.
-Enter on Schedule A, Part II, line 17, the NOL carryover from other tax years attributable to that trade or business, but don't enter more than the amount shown on Schedule A, Part II, line 16.
+Instructions for line 17.
+Enter on Schedule A, Part II, line 17. the NOL carryover from other tax years attributable to that trade or business, but don't enter more than the amount shown on Schedule A, Part II, line 16.
 An organization that claims the deduction with respect to any NOL carried through tax years for which the organization was not required to file Form 990-T must show the amount of the deduction and how it was computed, but the organization need not file a Form 990-T in order to preserve an NOL carryover.
+See Regulations section 1.512(a)-6(h)(3) for treatment of suspended NOLs resulting from the termination, sale, exchange, or other disposition of a separate unrelated trade or business.
+After offsetting any gain resulting from the termination, sale, exchange, or disposition of a separate unrelated trade or business, any NOL remaining is suspended.
+However, the suspended NOLs may be used if that previous separate unrelated trade or business is later resumed or if a new unrelated trade or business that is accurately identified using the same NAICS 2-digit code as the previous separate unrelated trade or business is commenced or acquired in a future tax year.

-The amount of an NOL carryback or carryover is determined under section 172.
-See Regulations section 1.512(b)-1(e) and, for organizations with more than one unrelated trade or business, section 1.512(a)-6(h).
+The amount of an NOL carryover is determined under section 172.
+See Regulations section 1.512(b)-1(e) and, for organizations with more than one unrelated trade or business,

+Regulations section 1.512(a)-6(h).
 Attach a statement showing the computation of the NOL deduction.

+Unrelated Business Taxable Income

 Line 18.
-Unrelated Business Taxable Income

-Use the greater of the amount computed on line 18 or zero in the computation of unrelated business taxable income on Part I, line 1 of Form 990-T. A net loss calculated on any Schedule A, Part II, line 18 cannot be used to offset gain on any other Schedule A. Accordingly, a net loss on a Schedule A should be treated as a zero to calculate the amount reported on Part I, line 1 of Form 990-T.
+Use the greater of the amount computed on line 18 or zero in the computation of UBTI on Part I, line 1, of Form 990-T. A net loss calculated on any Schedule A, Part II, line 18, can't be used to offset gain on any other Schedule A. Accordingly, a net loss on a Schedule A should be treated as zero to calculate the amount reported on Part I, line 1, of Form 990-T